-These Carrot Cake Oatmeal Cups are a delicious grab and go breakfast, idea low in refined sugars and high in fibre.
+These Carrot Cake Oatmeal Cups are the perfect breakfast low in refined sugars and high in fibre.
 Plus, they've got veggies hidden in them!

 Ingredients in oatmeal cups